 - Boise State University ensures course availability is not a limiting factor in graduating in four years.

-- All majors are eligible with the exception of a few due to curriculum demands and department structures (92 percent of programs participating).
+- A majority of majors are eligible with the exception of a few due to curriculum demands and department structures.
+Students wishing to earn double majors are not eligible for the Finish in Four program (beginning Fall 2014).

 - No penalty for students withdrawing from the program.